serahadam/FA25EC3/developer_log.md

     Issues :
       - findNode() wasn’t returning the correct node.
       - addNode() originally created duplicate roots by mistake.

    How I attempted to fix Issue :
       - Added print statements to track the search.
       - Fixed logic so only non-null parent gets children added.

+   Part 4 )
     What I worked on :
       - Added destructor to free memory.
       - Verified that no memory leaks occur using dynamic deletion.

   Issues :
       - Some child nodes were deleted twice.

    How I attempted to Fix Issues:
       - Ensured each node is deleted only once by using a post-order cleanup.

+  Part 5 ) Final Part
     What I worked on :
       - Cleaned comments, final testing, and touched up main.cpp.

   Issues :
       - None at this stage.

   Files Modified :
     - Tree.h
     - Main.cpp